tilestoolkit/rapIoT-gateway-app/README.md

 - Facilitate collaboration among developers working on different IoT layers by providing simple constructs to be used to describe the data exchanged between embedded devices and applications

-- Allow non-experts to think in terms of high- level abstractions without dealing with hardware complexities e.g. “shake, clockwise rotation, free fall” for physical manipulations recognised by accelerometer data
+- Allow non-experts to think in terms of high-level abstractions without dealing with hardware complexities.
+For example data from an accelerometer describing an object's manipulation can be provided as “isShaken, isRotatedClockwise, isTouched” programming primitives rather than raw accelerometer data.

 Example of data primitives are: